chanzuckerberg/cellxgene-census/tools/cellxgene_census_builder/README.md

 - Step 4: Write the X layers for each experiment (parallelized iteration of filtered dataset H5ADs).
 - Step 5: Write datasets manifest and summary info.
 - (Optional) Consolidate TileDB data
-- (Optional) Validate the entire Cell Census, re-reading from storage.
+- (Optional) Validate the entire Census, re-reading from storage.

 Modes of operation:
-a) (default) creating the entire "cell census" using all files currently in the CELLxGENE repository.
+a) (default) creating the entire "census" using all files currently in the CELLxGENE repository.
-b) creating a smaller "cell census" from a user-provided list of files (a "manifest")
+b) creating a smaller "census" from a user-provided list of files (a "manifest")

 #### Mode (a) - creating the full cell census from the entire CELLxGENE (public) corpus:

 - On a large-memory machine with _ample_ free (local) disk (eg, 3/4 TB or more) and swap (1 TB or more)
 - To create a cell census at `<census_path>`, execute:
-  > $ python -m cell_census_builder -mp --max-workers 12 <census_path> build
+  > $ python -m cellxgene_census_builder -mp --max-workers 12 <census_path> build
 - Tips:
   - `-v` to view info-level logging during run, or `-v -v` for debug-level logging
   - `--test-first-n <#>` to test build on a subset of datasets